doslim/Evaluate-the-Opinion-Leadership-of-LLMs/README.md

-# Evaluate the Opinion Leadership of Large Language Models
+# Evaluate the Opinion Leadership of LLMs in the Werewolf Game

 **Helmsman of the Masses?
 Evaluate the Opinion Leadership of Large Language Models in the Werewolf Game**